wpilibsuite/frc-docs/source/contributing.rst

 - Why reStructuredText?

-  - reStruturedText is what Sphinx natively supports
+  - reStructuredText is what Sphinx natively supports

 - But...
 Sphinx supports Markdown through extensions